Baldur von Schirach: Deportation of the Jews

-In 1944, Alice and Franz were abducted by the Viennese Gestapo and imprisoned for two nights.
+The only case in which Schirach made a great effort on behalf of a Jew was the case of Alice Strauss, the Jewish daughter-in-law of composer Richard Strauss.
+The Strausses had moved to Vienna so they could be afforded the protection of Schirach.
+However, 25 of her relatives were murdered in Nazi concentration camps.
+In January 1944, Alice and Franz Strauss were abducted by the Viennese Gestapo and imprisoned for two nights.
 Strauss's personal appeal to Schirach saved them, allowing him to take them back to his estate at Garmisch-Partenkirchen, where they remained under house arrest until the end of the war.
 Later during the war, Schirach pleaded for a moderate treatment of the eastern European peoples and criticised the conditions in which Jews were being deported.